 Rachel Van Buskirk

-John received his dance training at BalletMet Dance Academy, the School of American Ballet, National Ballet of Cuba, Bolshoi Ballet Academy in Vail, and Point Park Conservatory.
-Classical ballet roles John has performed with Atlanta Ballet include Prince Siegfried in Swan Lake, Prince Florimund in Sleeping Beauty, Albrect in Giselle, Basilio in Don Quixote, Cavalier in Atlanta Ballet's Nutcracker, and Romeo in Romeo & Juliet.
-More contemporary dance classics include Dracula in Michael Pink’s Dracula; Principal Male in John McFall’s Firebird; Principal Male in James Kudelka’s The Four Seasons; Pinkerton in Stanton Welch’s Madame Butterfly; Don Jose in Septime Webre’s Carmen; Principal Male in Peter Martin’s Ash; Peter Pan in John McFall’s Peter Pan; and the solo work in Caught, choreographed by David Parsons.
-John has had the honor to work with such renowned choreographers as Christopher Hampson, Victor Quijada, Lila York, James Kudelka, Helen Pickett, Val Caniparoli, Twyla Tharp, Jorma Elo, and John McFall.
-For the past five years, John has served as co-director of Atlanta Ballet Centre for Dance Education's Professional Division Summer Intensive Program.
-He is currently enrolled as a Dance Major in Kennesaw State University’s College of the Arts and plans to further pursue a graduate degree in Arts Administration.
-John wishes to thank his wife, fellow artist Christine Winkler, for her support,encouragement, and love.
+John trained at BalletMet Dance Academy, the School of American Ballet, National Ballet of Cuba, and Bolshoi Ballet Academy in Vail, Colorado.
+John’s roles with Atlanta Ballet include Prince Siegfried in Swan Lake, Albrect in Giselle, Basilio in Don Quixote, Cavalier in Atlanta Ballet's Nutcracker, Romeo in Romeo & Juliet, Dracula in Michael Pink’s Dracula, and Principal Male in John McFall’s Firebird.
+He has also been featured in James Kudelka’s The Four Seasons and Alexei Ratmansky’s Seven Sonatas.
+John has recently worked with choreographers Christopher Hampson, Victor Quijada, Helen Pickett, Twyla Tharp, Jorma Elo, Ohad Naharin, and Tara Lee.
+For the past four years, John has served as ballet master of Atlanta Ballet’s Wabi Sabi, and for seven years, he has served as mentor at Atlanta Ballet’s Summer Intensive.
+He is a dance major at Kennesaw State University and looks to pursue a graduate degree in Arts Administration.
+John and his wife Christine recently welcomed their firstborn son, Lucas, into the world.
 Sponsored by Lynda Courts.